 A School-to-Industry Talent Bridging Partnership

-We are pleased to introduce our newest initiative, Internships In Industry (I3), an ETEC-led partnership with schools, students, and companies to bridge the gap between the classroom and experience through internships.
+We are pleased to announce an expansion of the Internships In Industry (I3) Initiative, an ETEC-led partnership with schools, students, and companies to bridge the gap between the classroom and experience through internships.
 Click here to download the flyer.

-To participate in the program sign up using the form below, or keep reading to check out all the details:
+To participate in the program click here to fill out the registration/interest form.
+Or, keep reading to check out all the details:

-What you get – A junior or senior high school student who is interested in your industry where you get to set the type of experience you want to provide, and the time spent at your place of business.
+What you get – A junior/senior high school or college student who is interested in your industry.
+You get to set the type of experience you want to provide, and the time spent at your place of business.
 It can be as simple as a job shadow experience, or they can complete a project.

 The schools are intentional to place students in a work-based learning experience that is aligned with their program of study.
-The student will already taken coursework related to your field.
-There will be a teacher who will be the point of contact for you as the employer.
+The student will have already taken coursework related to your field.
+For the high schools, there will be a teacher who will be the point of contact for you as the employer.
 This teacher will supervise and oversee the student’s program of learning and will visit the site at least once during the internship.
+For RSCC students the Workforce Training and Placement Manager will be the contact.

-What the student gets – Career and technical education credit at the high school level, valuable experience in your industry that can influence future college and career paths.
-This will also count toward the new State of Tennessee Industry 4.0 diploma distinction.
+What the student gets – Career and technical education credit at the high school or college level credit, and valuable experience in your industry that can influence future college and career paths.
+For high school students this experience will also count toward the new State of Tennessee Industry 4.0 diploma distinction.

 Timing Details –